rittzy/tigo-taptap-unraid-ha/README.md

 # Tigo Optimizer Local Monitoring with ESP32, TapTap & Home Assistant

+Welcome to my first published Github page.
+This will hopefully help others navigate their way through add Tigo optimizer entities to their home assistant for monitoring purpose.
+I am not a coder or programmer so have had quite a lot of help from AI on this with a lot of failures and frustrations, mostly from my misunderstandings, so if this can help someone navigate the complexities of it, then its of value being on here.

 This project documents an end-to-end setup for **fully local, offline monitoring** of Tigo TS4 optimizers using:

 - A **MAX485 + ESP32** RS-485 bridge tapping the Tigo CCA GATEWAY bus.